danielflat/Project_MSE/README.md

  - Veronika Smilga
  - Lilli Diederichs

-## Side Notes for the Group (To be removed later)
-* jupyter notebooks are currently not tracked, due to the `.gitignore` file.
-* Please do not use jupyter notebooks since changes are not properly tracked by git.
 ## Installation guide
 This project runs with Python 3.11.0.
 To install the required packages, follow the instructions below: